Urban-Reef/Sensor-Reef-URDecoder/README.md

 ```
 `decoded.points[decoded.points.length -1].newDataType` selects the latest point in the `decoded` object and stores the decoded value under the attribute `newDataType`.

+**NOTE**: To decode the byte array you cannot use the `Buffer` module as js modules are blocked by TTN.

 ### Testing the new type
 1. Copy the `TYPE` object to `createTestBuffer.js`.
 2. At the bottom create a new function.